NexSpeak

 Why generic apps are not enough if you live in the UK

-Duolingo, Babbel, and Rosetta Stone are designed for a global audience.
+Most popular language apps are designed for a global audience.
 The English they teach is mostly American English: pronunciation, vocabulary, and everyday expressions from the United States.

 But if you live in the UK, that creates a gap.
 You learn "elevator" instead of "lift".
 "Apartment" instead of "flat".
 "Candy" instead of "sweets".
 "Vacation" instead of "holiday".
 The situations are also foreign: shopping at an American mall, driving on an Iowa highway, ordering food at a diner.